 The Detached Status function allows the tester to detect tests that have been removed from the code for some reason.
-In testomat.io, they will be marked as “Detached.”
-This is a kind of synchronization, which allows you to keep tests up to date in TMS.
+In testomat.io, they will be marked by Detached label.
+This is a kind of synchronization, which allows you to keep tests up to date in TCMS.

-In order to start testing in testomat.io, you must import existing tests from the framework into the TMS.
+At first, you should import existing tests from the framework into the TCMS.
 To do this, use the Import Tests From Source Code function to select the desired settings (the framework and programming language), get the command, and paste it into the cmd in the queue file.

-If the tests have been deleted on purpose, they must be removed from the project in testomat.io.
-For this purpose, there is an option “Delete “Detached” tests” in the settings.
+If the tests have been deleted on purpose, they must be removed from the test project in the test management system.
+For this purpose, there is a delete option for Detached tests in the settings.

 Benefits of Detached Status for Your Team

-- ll information in testomat.io is always updated according to the source code of the testing framework.
+- All information in TCMS is always updated according to the source code of the testing framework.

-- The function insures users against irretrievable loss of information thanks to the possibility of restoring erroneously deleted tests.
+- The Detached feature insures users against irretrievable loss of information thanks to the possibility of restoring erroneously deleted tests.

-- It helps to clear the project and delete irrelevant tests at the push of a button (Delete “Detached” tests).
+- It helps to clear the test project and delete irrelevant tests at the push of a button Delete Detached tests.

-- Real-time reporting We use the TMS to monitor tests where they are stored in one place, and we can track their progress.
-When at least one test is completed, we can review the report to see changes in the system.
-Up-to-date information about tests that match the code is the key to properly reporting test results.
+- Real-time reporting – you can use the TCMS to monitor tests where they are stored in one place, and track test project progress.
+When at least one test is completed, available to review the test result report to see changes in the software system.
+And up-to-date information about tests that match the code is the key to properly reporting test results.

-- Unlimited test results history This feature allows you to track the history of test changes in the Run Archive or Group Archive.
-It contains visualized information about when testing was performed and how many tests were passed, failed, or skipped.
+- Unlimited test results history – allows QAs to track the history of test changes with the Run Archive or Group Archive features.
+These ones contain visualized information about when testing was performed and how many tests were passed, failed, or skipped.
 This allows the tester to clearly assess the area that needs maximum attention.

-- Project Timeline or Pulse This function has a central place in the testomat.io project.
-And all tests imported from the code are arranged in chronological order.
+- Project Timeline or Pulse – this test management functionality has a central place in the test project.
+All tests imported from the code are arranged in chronological order.
 Pulse allows undoing all changes in test cases that were made in error.